mcallegari/qlcplus-docs/pages/01.basics/03.installation/docs.md

 Chose whether to install QLC+ in its standard location (C:\QLC+) or another folder like C:\Program Files.

 No admin priviledges are required to install QLC+ unless you want to associate .qxw (Project files) and .qxf (Fixture definition files) to the related application.
-In that case, left click on the installer file and run it as administrator.
+In that case, right click on the installer file and run it as administrator.

 ## macOS